 What is Arduino?
 Arduino is an open-source electronics platform that has an easy-to-use physical programmable circuit board and software.
+Today it's one of the most popular systems for building robots and smart home systems in the industry.
 Arduino projects for kids introduce children to a brand new world!
-So today, we're going to explore why using an Arduino for students makes sense, how it improves their thinking, and what students can create.
+So let's explore why building smart devices improves kids' critical thinking skills while empowering them to create simple electronic systems for alarms, home sensing, motor controls, and more.

 Why use an Arduino?